KCISHacker/XueWuSystem/README.md

 ***Zhuang ShengLi Database Presented***

-A system written in Javascript that allows users to log in into Student Information System with any identity without password.
+A system written in Javascript that allows users to log in into KCIS Student Information System with any identity without password.

+## What??

+An anonymous student of [KCIS](https://kunshan.kcis.org.cn/default.html) found a critical bug in the school's student info system, which allows users to bypass password check.
+This repo is a demostration of the reproduction of the bug written in JavaScript.

 ## Run It